-4. ECONOMIC IMPACT: The project will create an estimated 10,000 direct jobs per year during peak construction and more than 1,500 direct permanent jobs when the train is fully operational.
+4. ECONOMIC IMPACT: The project will create an estimated 17,000 jobs during construction and more than 1,500 direct permanent jobs when the train is fully operational.
 Over the next 25 years, this project will have a direct cumulative economic impact of $36B.
 Additionally, as privately-owned infrastructure, it will pay taxes to the state, counties, local municipalities, school, hospital and community college districts as a result of the multi-billion-dollar infrastructure investment with 25% concentrated in rural areas.

 5. THE TECHNOLOGY: JRC’s Series N700 Supreme rolling stock, the newest generation of Shinkansen high-speed trains, feature 16-car trainsets that operate between Tokyo and Osaka, Japan.
 To serve the Texas market, Texas Central anticipates an eight-car train with seating capacity for an estimated 400 passengers, and the room necessary to provide passengers with unparalleled comfort, amenities and service options they will expect and deserve.

 - 2020: Federal approvals (EIS and RPA), construction starts

 - October 2019: Business and Workforce Opportunity Policy announced

 - September 2019: Construction build contract: Salini Impregilo, Lane Construction

 - September 2019: FRA begins rulemaking for safety regulations (RPA)

 - February 2019: Financial Advisors: Citi and MUFG